microbiome/microbiome/vignettes/vignette.md

 ```

-If you only need the names of the core taxa, do as follows.
-This returns the taxa that exceed the given prevalence and detection thresholds.
+This returns names of the core taxa

 ```r